Tag Archives: Brighton Beach 24-Hour Race

 The number one car is a Lozier, a brand which competed in many Brighton events and always did well there.
 The rest of the entries we are unsure of, but if you can ID any of them or have and information as to exactly which Brighton event this maybe, please let us know.
 In addition to the big 24 hour race, the promoters ran many other supporting races.
 If you note the clock in the photo, it tells at what time the next race starts at which leads us to believe this was a support race.

 1909 Brighton: The Winning Simplex.
 A painting from Peter Helck’s book Great Auto Races showing George Robertson and Al Poole on the way to winning the July 1909 Brighton Beach 24 hour race.
-Courtesy of the Helck family who have recently created a Peter Helck fan page on Facebook in addition to the Artists webpage.
+Courtesy of the Helck family who have created the Artists webpage.

 A pair of images from the May 1910 Brighton Beach 24 hour event which we have covered earlier, this time showing action in the pits.
 Above is the Buick pit which back in the time sometimes referred to as the camp, because that is what it actually was, a place were the crew camped out.
 Note the pit crew operated jack in the foreground for fast tire changes.